-Bringing the kids along on a trip through Italy is both an exciting and rewarding adventure and, at times, challenging.
+Bringing the kids along on a trip through Italy is both an exciting and rewarding adventure, but it can be challenging at times.
 We have covered some of the things that help make traveling with children by train in Europe easier in another article.
 Here, we want to make sure you know all about the various train ticket and rail pass options for your kids when you take the train around Italy.

 Train Tickets for Children in Italy

-Children under age four travel for free on Trenitalia trains in Italy.
-They do not get their own seat, however, when traveling for free.
+Children under the age of four travel for free on Trenitalia trains in Italy.
+If they are traveling for free, they will not get their own seat.
 This can be a problem if it's a train that requires reservations and all the other seats are taken, leaving you with a child in your lap for the whole trip.

-Children ages 4-11 travel at a sometimes-discounted "child fare" on most trains in Italy (including Thello).
+Children ages 4-11 may travel at a discounted "child fare" on most trains in Italy (including Thello trains).
 Check the adult fare for the trip, as they are occasionally less expensive than the dedicated "child fare."

 On high-speed Frecce, InterCity, and ICN trains, children ages 4-14 are eligible for the sometimes-discounted "child fare."

-On Italo trains, children under age two travel for free, and children ages 2-16 are eligible for a "child rate."
+On Italo trains, children under the age of two travel for free, and children ages 2-16 are eligible for a "child rate."

 Seat, couchette, and other reservations must be made even for a child traveling for free, and these still require reservation fees.